 I’m dying for some good loungewear, so I’ve wished for a classic The White Company robe and some cosy slippers.
 Also, give me all the scented candles.
 Scandinavisk do especially lovely ones, and there are a few of those on my list too.

-Are there any Antler products that you have your eye on to buy as a Christmas present?
+Any Antler products that you have your eye on to buy as a Christmas present?

 Definitely the Clifton overnight bags.
 They’re the perfect size for a weekend getaway, and I love that they slot over the handles of bigger suitcases.
 They’re pretty classic and timeless too, so an easy thing for anyone to love.